Culture of Arkansas: Origins

 Famous Currier and Ives lithograph of The Arkansas Traveller, a major contributor to Arkansas's enduring image.
 Today, the painting and lithograph are housed in Crystal Bridges Museum of American Art in Bentonville.

 The present day image of Arkansas has evolved from early diary entries written by the first visitors to the state.
 During the frontier period, many were exploring the new western extents of the United States and sending their findings back east.
 Henry Schoolcraft, George William Featherstonhaugh, and Henry Merrill were some of Arkansas's earliest detractors.
 Their accounts described the state as a backwater full of savages and outlaws.
 The travelers also commented on the self-sufficient nature and the wide range of survival skills possessed by the denizens of frontier Arkansas.
 This characterization was common among frontier states, but since geography prevented travelers from passing through Arkansas in subsequent years, the early commentary held in the public consciousness.

 The image continued to grow when southwestern humor publications played on the backwardsness of poor whites, especially in hill country.
 The most enduring icon of Arkansas's hillbilly reputation is The Arkansas Traveller, a painted depiction of a folk tale from the 1840s.
 The tale involves gubernatorial candidate Archibald Yell and his party of politicians becoming lost in the Ozarks on a campaign trip and resorting to asking for directions at a squatter's cabin.
 The man continues to play his banjo and evade the traveler's questions before feeding the party and allowing them to stay the night.
 Although intended to represent the divide between rich southeastern plantation Arkansas planters and the poor northwestern hill country, the meaning was twisted to represent a Northerner lost in the Ozarks on a white horse asking a backwoods Arkansan for directions.
 The legend continued to grow, including a play named Kit, the Arkansas Traveler and the publication of a humor journal named the Arkansaw Traveler.

 Racist component

 Another component of Arkansas's image is its history of racism and racial violence.
 Arkansas is socially stigmatized along with the other former slave states of the Confederacy.
-The presence of the Ku Klux Klan in the years which immediately followed the Civil War and events such as the Elaine Race riot continued to affirm the state's reputation for racism.
+The presence of the Ku Klux Klan in the years which immediately followed the Civil War and events such as the Elaine massacre continued to affirm the state's reputation for racism.
 The Little Rock Nine crisis at Central High School in Little Rock defined Arkansas as a state which was resistant to racial integration for many years and in the minds of many people, it also renewed the stereotype which portrayed Arkansas as a racist state.
 Frequently, the Little Rock Nine crisis and similar events are the only references to the state which are mentioned in history books, thus forming the opinions of many and perpetuating the state's negative reputation.